Gary Lee Nelson: Prizes and recordings

-One of Nelson's pieces, "Fractal Mountains," won first prize in an international competition for microtonal music at the Third Coast New Music Festival in San Antonio.
+One of Nelson's pieces, "Fractal Mountains", won first prize in an international competition for microtonal music at the Third Coast New Music Festival in San Antonio.
 The same work was chosen by Wergo Records of West Germany for inclusion in a compact disc anthology of computer music.
 In 1988, his “Amber Waves” was awarded first prize in music at “Contours of the Mind,” an international competition for computer-based art held at the Australian National University.
 “Morso” for solo flute and “Refractions” for MIDI Horn and synthesizers are recorded on Opus One.

 In 1999, Nelson was featured in the online version of Discovery Magazine in a piece about fractal music.
 During the same year, he was awarded a grant from the National Science Foundation to develop a new course called “Algorithmic Approaches to Interactive Composition.”
 In 2001, his work on fractal music was featured on the “Pulse of the Planet” radio program broadcast on NPR.

 Grants and consulting

-Nelson has served as a reviewer for the Fulbright Scholars program, Electronic Music Plus Festivals, International Computer Music Conferences and the Florida Artificial Intelligence Conferences.
-He has received grants from the Ohio Arts Council, the National Science Foundation, the Sloane Foundation, the Powers Foundation and the Shansi Foundation.
-As an expert witness on “original art,” he has testified in lawsuits involving Adobe vs. MacroMedia and Lucent vs. Apple Computer.
+Nelson has received grants from the Ohio Arts Council, the National Science Foundation, the Sloane Foundation, the Powers Foundation and the Shansi Foundation.